As a racing driver, have you ever thought about how much of the race car dynamics (understanding the motion of the race car) you really need to know?

 This process of learning and continuous improvement becomes one of “cumulative selection” and "adaption" of the control inputs that work, as per Mathew Syed’s book, “Black Box Thinking”.

-In practising the skills many times over, the racing driver’s brain builds on the “successful” inputs and seeks to reduce mistakes.
+In practicing the skills many times over, the racing driver’s brain builds on the “successful” inputs and seeks to reduce mistakes.
 Consequently, the brain not only refines the inputs but also enhances the brain’s perception of the output, resulting in finer and finer control of the race car.

 You act on the controls based on your subconscious interpretation of the car's optimum performance without reference to the internal workings of the race car.
 With the huge amount of information you build up in subconscious memory, you are highly adaptable to changes in the grip level and handling capability of the race car.